abdullahaleem/unsupervised-pattern-mining/README.md

 # ms-prefixspan
 Prefx Span with different minimum item support aka MS-PS.

 Prefix span is algorithm used for sequential pattern mining.
-An example of sequential pattern mining would be, given the information a person has a item, what item will they buy next?
-Traditionally, prefix span used a single minimum item support(in what percentage of transcation does our item occurs) for all item.
-This results in too many pattern if set too low, and missing out important pattern is set too high.
-A percentage of people buying a laptop would definitly be lower than people buying bread.
-In MS-PS we introduce different minimum item support for each item and a parameter called Support Difference Constraint(SDC) which makes sure that the differnce between support of two items isn't too high.
+Traditionally, prefix span used a single minimum item support for all item.
+The problem with this approach is if the MIS is set to a low value there is alot of irrelevent patterns, and if set too high you miss out on important pattern.
+In MS-PS there different MIS for each item and a parameter called Support Difference Constraint(max difference between support of 2 items).

-ms-ps.py runs the main algorithm.

-read-write.py reads data/parameters and writes output in a certain style.

-restricted-prefixspan.py is my implementation of the algorithm given.

-helpers.py contains all functions I needed to implement MS-PS.

-parameters.txt file contains all the MIS values + SDC.

-data.txt file contains the sequential data.
-Any data type can be used.

 The algorithm, taken from the book written by my Professor at Univeristy of Illinois at Chicago, Bing Liu: